TeddyC400/PokemonSearcher/README.md

 # PokemonSearcher
- Java built program intended for searching a pokémon and it's data
+ Written in Python, this script is intended for collecting data off of <a href="https://github.com/PokeAPI/pokepy">pokepy</a>'s API.
+Pokepy uses <a href="https://pokeapi.co/">PokeAPI's</a> API.